-The Board of Directors has a standing Audit, Compensation and Nominating and Corporate Governance Committee, each of which is comprised solely of independent directors, and is described more fully below.
-Each of the Audit, Compensation and Nominating and Corporate Governance Committee operates pursuant to a written charter and each committee reviews and assesses the adequacy of its charter and submits its charter to the Board for approval.
+The Board of Directors has standing Audit, Compensation and Nominating and Corporate Governance Committees, each of which is comprised solely of independent directors, and is described more fully below.
+Each of the Audit, Compensation and Nominating and Corporate Governance Committees operate pursuant to a written charter and each committee reviews and assesses the adequacy of its charter.
 The charters for the Audit, Compensation and Nominating and Corporate Governance Committees are all available on our website (www.verastem.com) under "Investors" at "Corporate Governance."